 Too often, we turn these positive attributes into negative ones when it comes to medical emergencies.
 One common example is when people suffering from a heart attack drive themselves to the hospital.
-To understand the risks, we spoke with Jason Hatch, MD, an interventional cardiologist at Banner Health in Colorado.
+To understand the risks, we spoke with Mark Tuttle, MD, an interventional cardiologist at Banner Health in Colorado.

-“Of all the heart attacks we see, I’d say that about 60-70% of them arrive in their own car,” remarked Dr. Hatch.
-“Although driving yourself to the hospital can be much faster, it is much more dangerous, and the risk also spikes for individuals whose families bring them to the hospital.”
+“Of the numerous heart attack patients we see, many of them arrive in their own car,” remarked Dr. Tuttle.
+“Although driving yourself to the hospital can seem much faster, it is much more dangerous, and the risk also spikes for individuals whose families bring them to the hospital.”
 When asked why they didn’t call 9-1-1, these patients often argue that they wanted to save money, reserve ambulances for “real” emergencies or that driving themselves would be faster.
 It’s important to learn the symptoms of a heart attack, so that you know how to react in the moment.

-Dr. Hatch offered four reasons to pick up your phone instead of your keys.
+Dr. Tuttle offered four reasons to pick up your phone instead of your keys.

 1. Get treatment faster

 Ambulances get to you faster than you can get to the hospital.
 When your artery is clogged, blood flow to your heart is limited.
 Every minute that your organs are deprived of oxygen will increase your risk of long-term effects.
-Dr. Hatch explained that around the 90-minute mark, tissues in your heart could be dead forever without fast therapy or treatment.
+Dr. Tuttle explained that around the 90-minute mark, tissues in your heart could be irreversibly damaged without fast therapy or treatment.
 In an ambulance, treatment is started while you’re on the way to the hospital.
 This doesn’t happen if a person drives him or herself to the emergency department.